 The Public Procurement Research Group is the global leader in its field, and enjoys important professional relationships with relevant national and international institutions.

 The excellent law library has in excess of 65,000 volumes, immediate access to a wide range of electronic materials and resources and a dedicated law librarian.

 A dedicated administrator is employed to assist students with all aspects of the programme.

-Please see the University's online funding database for sources of postgraduate funding.
+Please see the University's online funding information for sources of postgraduate funding.

 Opportunities for funding may be available to overseas students through the International Office

 In 2013, 90% of postgraduates in the School of Law who were available for employment had secured work or further study within six months of graduation.
 The average starting salary was £20,333 with the highest being £25,000.*

 * Known destinations of full-time home and EU postgraduates, 2012/13.